 The two pre-retreat surveys and follow-up online meetings were extremely valuable because they focused on two equally important issues:

 - Exploring the big picture, long-term perspective

 - Considering immediate action steps necessary to address current challenges.

 In short, we came into the face-to-face planning retreat very well prepared.

 Other Pre-Retreat Work: Review of Prior Strategic Initiatives

 In addition to the online surveys and online sessions, we also focused on the status of our prior Strategic Initiatives.
 Each initiative had a board member coordinator.
 Leland and I worked with them to assess their progress-to-date using the GEO After Action Review process.

 Twenty-seven people participated in our face-to-face planning in Los Angeles.
 This included the two Member Interest Group chairs, the two members working extensively outside of the USA, three staff members, and Leland, who facilitated the retreat.

-Each Board member brought their laptop and we were all logged into the GEO Collaboration System during the meeting, which we used periodically to augment our face-to-face discussions.
+Each Board member brought their laptop and we all logged into the Collaboration Center™ during the meeting, which we used periodically to augment our face-to-face discussions.